zostay/RakuWAPI/README.md

 The server or middleware or the application may store its own data in the environment as well.
 These keys MUST contain at least one dot, SHOULD be prefixed with a unique name.

-The following prefixes are reserved for use by this standard:
+The following prefixes are reserved and SHOULD NOT be used unless defined here and then only according to the requirements of this specification:

-  * `p6sgi.` is for P6SGI core standard environment.
+  * `p6w.` is for P6SGI core standard environment.

-  * `p6sgix.` is for P6SGI standard extensions to the environment.
+  * `p6wx.` is for P6SGI standard extensions to the environment.

 ### 2.0.2 The Input Stream

-The input stream is set in the `p6sgi.input` key of the environment.
-The server MUST provide a [Supply](http://doc.perl6.org/type/Supply) that emits [Blob](http://doc.perl6.org/type/Blob) objects containing the content of the request payload, if any.
-When the message payload is completely received, the server MUST call `done` on the Supply.
-If there is an error processing the request payload, such as an early termination of the body by the client, the server MUST call `quit` on the Supply with an appropriate exception.
+The input stream is set in the `p6w.input` key of the environment.
+The server MUST provide a *sane* [Supply](http://doc.perl6.org/type/Supply) that emits [Blob](http://doc.perl6.org/type/Blob) objects containing the content of the request payload, if any.

-The `p6sgi.input` Supply MUST either be an on-demand Supply or the server MUST not begin emitting values to the Supply until after the `p6sgi.ready` [Promise](http://doc.perl6.org/type/Promise) has been kept.

 ### 2.0.3 The Error Stream

-The error stream MUST be given in the environment via `p6sgi.errors`.
-This MUST be a [Supply](http://doc.perl6.org/type/Supply) the server provides emitting errors.
-The application MAY call `emit` on the Supply zero or more times, passing any object that may be stringified.
-The server SHOULD write these log entries to a suitable log file or to STDERR or wherever appropriate.
+The error stream MUST be given in the environment via `p6w.errors`.
+This MUST be a [Supplier](http://doc.perl6.org/type/Supplier) the server provides for emitting errors.
+The application MAY call `emit` on the Supplier zero or more times, passing any object that may be stringified.
+The server SHOULD write these log entries to a suitable log file or to `$*ERR` or wherever appropriate.
 If written to a typical file handle, it should automatically append a newline to each emitted message.

 ### 2.0.4 Application Response

+The application server supplies a [Set](http://doc.perl6.org/type/Set) of strings to the applicaiton in `p6w.response.protocol` that specifies the way in which the application server expects the application to response.
+This specification defines the following response protocols: "HTTP" and "WebSocket".
+Application servers SHOULD support both of these protocols when appropriate for the `SERVER_PROTOCOL`.

+The way the server responds to these two protocols are handled is defined below.

+##### 2.0.4.0 HTTP Responses

+The "HTTP" response protocol is appropriate when the `SERVER_PROTOCOL` is HTTP/1.0 or HTTP/1.1 or HTTP/2.

-A P6SGI application typically returns a [Promise](http://doc.perl6.org/type/Promise).
-This Promise is kept with a [Capture](http://doc.perl6.org/type/Capture) which contains 3 positional arguments: the status code, the headers, and the message body, respectively.
+The P6SGI application is expected to return a [Promise](http://doc.perl6.org/type/Promise).
+The application will keep this Promise when it has a response to return.
+It will be kept with a [Capture](http://doc.perl6.org/type/Capture) which contains 3 positional arguments: the status code, the headers, and the message body, respectively.

   * The status code is returned as an integer matching one of the standard HTTP status codes (e.g., 200 for success, 500 for error, 404 for not found, etc.).